 Battery indicator software and hardware are standard on the Ion board.
-When the marker is turned on, the LED will briefly flicker red, yellow, or green to indicate the status of your battery.
+When the marker is turned on, the LED located on the surface of the board beneath the grip panels will briefly flicker red, orange, or green to indicate the status of your battery.
 Due to variations in voltage, current, and quality, different types of batteries may last longer than others, regardless of what the battery indicator shows.
 Tadao Technologies recommends the use of high quality alkaline or lithium batteries.
 The use of rechargeable or "heavy duty" batteries may result in poor performance.